caitlinsprojects-ml/marvel-mania/README.md

           play.lets_play()

 ## testing
 !pytest should be sufficient to run my tests.
-Not all tests have been created as I am still a beginning programmer, but I'm trying my best. :)
+Not all tests have been created as I am still a beginning programmer.